AlexAltea/gitlab-rouge/README.md

 Static syntax highlighting for custom languages in GitLab CE/EE installations via Rouge hot-patching.

+**Simply a proof-of-concept project.
+Not affiliated with GitLab in any way.
+Execute at your own risk.**

 ## Usage

 Install [Rouge](https://github.com/rouge-ruby/rouge), then run the following command: